TomekMatuszek/landsat-thermal/README.md

 ## How to use

-### Run app in RStudio by GitHub and Shiny package
+### Run app in RStudio from GitHub repo using Shiny package
 ```r
 shiny::runGitHub("landsat-thermal", "TomekMatuszek")
 ```